HerbertSchmidt/bfe/warehousing_scenarios.md

 ## Scenario 13
 **Category:** storage
 **Difficulty:** intermediate
 **Situation:** You discover that chemicals and food products are stored in the same warehouse zone.
-Your supervisor asks you about the safety risks and what should be changed.
-What do you explain?
+Is there a problem, explain your viewpoint.

 ## Scenario 14
 **Category:** order_picking
-**Difficulty:** advanced
+**Difficulty:** beginner
-**Situation:** The warehouse is implementing a new zone picking system instead of the current single-order picking.
-Your manager asks you to explain the advantages and potential challenges to your colleagues.
+**Situation:** You are being transferred to order picking.
+Explain your job, what do you do?

 ## Scenario 15
 **Category:** traffic_management